dillbyrne/random-agent-spoofer/README.md

 ### Extras

-- Option to toggle RAS script injection (it is required for cetain options and for the whitelist)
+- Option to toggle RAS script injection (it is required for certain options and for the whitelist)

 - Option to spoof the date and time strings to a random one or a specific one.
 (An issue is open to improve this)